Indic computing: Native methods

 In native methods, the letters of the language are displayed on the screen corresponding to the numeral keys based on the probabilities of those letters for that language.
 Additional letters can be accessed by using a special key.
 When a word is partially typed, options are presented from which the user can make a selection.

 Smart phones with Qwerty keyboards

-Most smart phones have about 35 keys catering primarily to English language.
+Most smart phones have about 35 keys catering primarily to the English language.
 Numerals and some symbols are accessed with a special key called Alt.
 Indic input methods are yet to evolve for these types of phones, as support of Unicode for rendering is not widely available.

 For Smart Phones with Soft/Virtual keyboards

 Inscript is being adopted for smart phone usage.
 For Android phones which can render Indic languages, Swalekh Multilingual Keypad Multiling Keyboard app are available.
 Gboard offers support for several Indian languages.

 Localization

 Localization means translating software, operating systems, websites etc. various applications in Indian language.
 Various volunteers groups are working in this direction.